 Imagine a phoenix rising from the ashes.
 But it’s made from 12,072 homemade paper feathers, painted, cut out and trimmed to appear as realistic as possible – and designed by a 16-year old…

-Hitting its tenth year, Junk Kouture has already captivated over 40,000 students, 8,000 teachers and 100,000 audience members – and has established itself as the premier recycled fashion competition for teenagers throughout Northern Ireland or the Republic of Ireland, has expanded to Scotland, and is getting a global reputation.
+Hitting its tenth year, Junk Kouture has already captivated over 40,000 students, 8,000 teachers and 100,000 audience members.
+It has established itself as the premier recycled fashion competition for teenagers throughout Northern Ireland and the Republic of Ireland, has expanded to Scotland, and is getting a global reputation.

 Created in 2010 by entrepreneurs Elizabeth Curran and Troy Armour to encourage people to create art, Junk Kouture is really a subtle education in the importance of collecting rubbish: “Junk Kouture doesn’t just inspire outstanding creativity in young people, but also highlights the importance of environmentally aware behaviour and mindfulness of how much we consume and how much we throw away,” Elizabeth explains.